Morgy93/foodsharing-test/docs/docs/backend/php/php-controller-migration.md

 - Routing:
     - old controllers are mostly called through these kinds of URLs: `/?page=general&sub=`
-    - Symfony does not support that kind of routing, so you will have to make up new REST-style URLs.
+    - Symfony does not support that kind of routing.
+      Because all our routes first go through the mandatory `page` parameter, we can however port this 1:1:
+      For example, `/?page=settings&sub=any&id=get&c=parameters` would turn into `/settings?sub=any&id=get&c=parameters`.
+      We can then add a Symfony route for `/settings` pointing to our ported controller, and keep doing whatever handling of query parameters as is.
     - Check in https://gitlab.com/foodsharing-dev/images/-/blob/master/web/foodsharing.conf -
       is there a rewrite related to the controller you want to refactor?
 Getting rid of those is a hard topic, because it involves synchronizing the MR with an MR in the images repository (for the dev environment),